ingresso-group/slate/source/includes/_intro.md

 One specific case that is worth mentioning in detail is when the API returns a 502 HTTP status code.
 This indicates that your request required a connection to an upstream server (for example the supplier ticketing system, or a payment provider), but we were unable to establish the connection.
-A lot of the systems that our API connects to are very fragile; we do what we can to mitigate this, but sometimes those upstream servers simply won't be available to service your request.
+Some of the supplier systems that our API connects to are fragile; we do what we can to mitigate this, but sometimes those upstream servers simply won't be available to service your request.
 In these situations you could attempt to retry the request in case it was just momentary issue, failing that waiting a short time